arctic-fire-development/meta-afdc-routinely/README.md

 Unfortunately you can't just do:
   `SRC_URI = "git@github.com:accountname/somerepository.git`

 You'll get errors because the Yocto won't know what kind of url this is.
-You need to specify the protocol for Yocto to know this is a git repository via "git://", give the appropriate option to the Yocto git.py script to use the ssh protocol, and replace the colon with a slash to prevent the user account from being used as the port number.
+You need to specify the protocol for Yocto to know this is a git repository via "git://" and replace the colon with a slash to prevent the user account from being used as the port number.

-  `SRC_URI = "git://<username>@github.com/<account name>/<repository name>.git;protocol=ssh"`
+  `SRC_URI = "git://<username>@github.com/<account name>/<repository name>.git"`

 so for Routine.ly
-  `SRC_URI = "git://git@github.com/arctic-fire-development/routinely.git;protocol=ssh"`
+  `SRC_URI = "git://git@github.com/arctic-fire-development/routinely.git"`

 if you want a specific branch, use:
-  `SRC_URI = "git://git@github.com/arctic-fire-development/routinely.git;protocol=ssh;branch=development"`
+  `SRC_URI = "git://git@github.com/arctic-fire-development/routinely.git;branch=development"`

 other examples for refinining the SRC_URI

 ;tag=3.2.1
-;protocol=git
 ;rev=6f48d47ee20475766a27b5465c192fdff7ba8cc8

 ## TODO